KANH12/Air-Quality-Analysis/README.md

 ## 📘 Overview

 This project delivers a **comprehensive analysis and visualization of global air quality** using **Power BI** and **Python data preprocessing**.
-It combines raw pollutant data, data preprocessing scripts, SQL analysis, and interactive dashboards to deliver insights into global air pollution trends.
+It integrates raw pollutant data, data preprocessing scripts, SQL analysis, and interactive dashboards to deliver insights into global air pollution trends.

 ---